jeffscassell/usb_boot_disk_persistence/readme.md

    device.
 Now we need to locate its root partition and determine the exact number of disk sectors it occupies.

-   Sector:
+   #### Sector

-   A group of bytes that the disk physically reads/writes at a time.
-These groups of bytes are contiguous, meaning they're all right next to each other and not spread around randomly on the disk.
-Because the disk HAS to write in these chunks of bytes, it's the smallest size that something can occupy on the disk, and this size varies from disk type to disk type (USB, HDD, SSD, etc.).
+   > A group of bytes that the disk physically reads/writes at a time.
+These
+   > groups of bytes are contiguous, meaning they're all right next to each other
+   > and not spread around randomly on the disk.
+Because the disk HAS to write in
+   > these chunks of bytes, it's the smallest size that something can occupy on
+   > the disk, and this size varies from disk type to disk type (USB, HDD, SSD,
+   > etc.).
 This size is permanent and physically tied to the disk.
+To illustrate,
-To illustrate, USBs usually have a sector size of 512 bytes, and that means if you write a file to the disk that is smaller than 512 bytes, you're actually wasting a teeny tiny bit of space, and if you write something larger then you take up multiple sectors.
-It is possible to fill a disk with tiny files and waste a lot, lot of space, but in reality this pretty much never happens unless some asshole writes a virus to do it.
+   > USBs usually have a sector size of 512 bytes, and that means if you write a
+   > file to the disk that is smaller than 512 bytes, you're actually wasting a
+   > teeny tiny bit of space, and if you write something larger then you take up
+   > multiple sectors.
+It is possible to fill a disk with tiny files and waste a
+   > lot, lot of space, but in reality this pretty much never happens unless some
+   > asshole writes a virus to do it.

    File systems also have their own "chunks" that they write called "blocks" which are a multiple of 512 bytes, like 2048 or 4096, which makes that